 Water was indeed hard to come by though; the town never had enough.
 At first, water was hauled in on wagons by the barrel.
-Eventually, a three-inch pipeline was put in over to Meadow Valley Wash; some twelve miles away.
+Eventually, a three-inch pipeline was installed over to Meadow Valley Wash; some twelve miles away.
 This meant pumping it over the top of the Delamar Mountains and required three wood-fired pumping plants.
 The lack of water meant that much of the drilling and crushing of the rock was done dry.
 (The veins follow rhyolitic dike intrusions in Prospect Mountain Quartzite.)
 This produced a particularly fine dust that was everywhere in the mine and in the air around the mill.
 After many years of breathing “Delamar dust”, the miners discovered that it caused silicosis, a fatal lung disease.
 The mine became known as the “Widowmaker”.
 Hundreds of men came down with the coughing disease and died early deaths.
 The mining town has two cemeteries.

-Captain De Lamar sold his interest in the mines in 1902 to East Coast investors who formed a new company: the Bramberger-Delamar Mining Company.
+Captain De Lamar sold his interest in the mines in 1902 to East Coast investors who formed a new company, the Bramberger-Delamar Mining Company.
 The mine produced another $3,000,000 for them before closing in 1909.
 It was briefly worked again in the 1930s but that was mostly to re-work the old tailings.

-Delamar makes a great place to camp and explore but please remember this is private property.
-Please respect the area, leave everything you find and obey any no trespassing signs or current mining activity.
+Delamar makes a great place to camp and explore, but please remember this is private property.
+Please respect the area, leave everything you find, and obey any no trespassing signs or current mining activity.